-The Fujifilm X100V is a premium compact camera that inherits some great genes – it's the fifth member of a family that stretches back to the original X100 from 2011, while its design is inspired by 1950s analog cameras.
+The Fujifilm X100V is a premium compact camera with some great genes – it's the fifth member of a family that stretches back to the original X100 from 2011, with a design that’s inspired by 1950s film cameras.

-The series is now considered to be camera royalty, but why is it so revered?
-Aside from those vintage Leica looks, it comes down to a special combination of four factors – a travel-friendly form factor, large APS-C sensor, hybrid viewfinder and fixed 23mm f/2 lens.
-Together, these four things make the X100 series great 'everyday' cameras and ideal for inconspicuous street shooting.
+The series has long been considered camera royalty.
+Why?
+It comes down to a combination of four factors: its stylish, pocketable form factor, large APS-C sensor, unique hybrid viewfinder, and a fixed 23mm f/2 lens.
+Together, these four things make the X100 series a deservedly popular choice among street and travel snappers.

-So what's new for the X100V?
-It might look almost identical to the X100F, but quite a lot is different.
-The main physical changes are a new tilting touchscreen (a first for the series) and a redesigned lens.
-But inside there are big improvements too, including a new 26.1MP APS-C X Trans CMOS 4 sensor, improved autofocus system and the ability to shoot 4K/30p video.
+It’s a tradition that the Fujifilm X100V continues, with a few significant new twists.
+The X100V brings a new tilting touchscreen (a first for the series) and a redesigned lens.
+Inside, there are big changes too, with a new 26.1MP APS-C X Trans CMOS 4 sensor, improved autofocus system and the ability to shoot 4K/30p video.

 Fujifilm X100V release date and price

-- There'll be an optional 'Weather Resistance' kit
+- Some retailers are offering it with an optional 'Weather Resistance' kit

 Build and handling